-Over the last few years, matcha has been gaining popularity as a healthier alternative to coffee.
-Many people crave the energy that coffee gives them, but struggle with the jitters and the dreaded crash that they feel afterward.
+Matcha has been gaining popularity over the last few years as a healthier alternative to coffee.
+Many people crave the energy that coffee gives them but struggle with the jitters and the dreaded crash that they feel afterward.
 Or maybe they’ve built up a caffeine tolerance and no longer feel the effects of coffee like they once did.
 If this sounds like you, you might want to consider switching to matcha.

 Let’s take a moment and explore the history of matcha and why it may be a better option for you than coffee!

 Matcha originated in 12th-century Japan and served as a staple ingredient in traditional Japanese tea ceremonies.
 It comes from Japanese green tea leaves that have been ground into a fine, green powder.
 This powder is then whisked together with hot water and often served with milk.
 The tea has a smooth, mellow, and nutty flavor and should have a foamy texture and bright green color when prepared.
 There are also different grades of matcha, each with a different use.
 Ceremonial grade is of the highest quality and is used in tea ceremonies.
 Premium grade is typically for everyday use, and cooking matcha is usually used to add flavor to recipes.
 Matcha is extremely versatile and can be used in a variety of recipes!

 Many studies have suggested that matcha offers great health benefits.
 Because matcha is made from the whole green tea leaf, coming from the Camellia sinensis plant, it is a more potent source of nutrients and has “a greater amount of caffeine and antioxidants than what is typically found in regular green tea.”
 Here are just some of the potential benefits: